-It’s that time of the week!
+It’s that time!
 Tournament time!
-Epics and Rares and Commons OH MY!
-Let’s get to it but first, we want to thank MattE as always for providing us with the sims!
+All rares!
+I got a feeling its going to be swapfest 2021 so prepare yourself.
+Let’s get to it but first, I want to thank MattE as always for providing us with the sims!
 His field guide app is amazing and it is highly recommended.

 Before we give you the Sim Results and some Team Building Tips, here are the rules and rewards of the Tournament once again.

 - All creatures are set to Tournament Level (26)

 - Stat Boosts

 As this is a Skilled Tournament, we have decided to use our Battle Simulator to give you a good insight on how each creature performs.
 Our Battle Simulator is a tool that was developed by the creator of the Jurassic World Alive Field Guide and it runs matchups for every combination we want it to.
 It runs 1v1 matchups for all creatures against all creatures, selecting the best move possible for each turn.
 It then calculates a win/loss/tie percentage and that is then compiled into a data sheet.